Button

 • Title: Index

-• Create two columns of numbers on each page, equaling the total number of pages in the book.
-If your handwriting is large or you purchased a large journal, you may need more than one spread.
+• Create two columns of numbers on each page, equaling the total number of pages in your journal.
+If your handwriting is large or you purchased a journal with many pages, you may need more than one spread.

-• Once you begin entering in the journal, each page will be assigned a title and page number.
-This information is entered into the index.
+• As you begin writing, each page is given a title and a page number.
+Enter that information into the index.

 • Pages with grids make this task easier.
 Alternatively, place a lined sheet of paper beneath the page to create a spacing guide.